Gajaaga

-Gajaaga, also known as Galam, was a Soninke kingdom in on the upper Senegal river that existed from before 1000CE to 1858.
-The kingdom was mainly located in present day Senegal and some parts of Mali.
-It was sometimes referred to as the Land of Gold, which it exported in large quantities, and 'Galam' in fact means 'gold' in Wolof.
-In the middle of the 17th century, Gajaaga was perhaps the most powerful state in the upper Senegal river region.
+Gajaaga, also known as Galam, was a Soninke kingdom on the upper Senegal River in West Africa that existed from before 1000 CE to 1858.
+The kingdom was mainly located in present-day Senegal and some parts of Mali.
+It was sometimes referred to as the Land of Gold, which it exported in large quantities, and 'Galam' in fact means "gold" in Wolof.
+In the middle of the 17th century, Gajaaga was perhaps the most powerful state in the upper Senegal River region.
 It controlled both banks of the river from the area of Kayes downstream to Bakel.

 Galam was a vassal of the empire of Jolof and Takrur kingdoms.

 History

 The Bacili dynasty established a successor state to the Ghana Empire, preserving the traditional snake cult of Wagadu.
 They came to the region from the Inner Niger Delta sometime between the 8th and 11th centuries CE and conquered the native 'Gaja' Soninke people, but their control was only truly cemented in the 13th century.
-At some point Gajaaga became a tributary of the Mali Empire, remaining so until 1506 when Songhai attacks broke Malian power in the Sahel.
+At some point Gajaaga became a tributary of the Mali Empire, remaining so until 1506, when Songhai attacks broke Malian power in the Sahel.

 With the rise of the Deniankes in Futa Toro, Gajaaga became a nominal tributary state in the late 16th century.

 In 1690, Fula Torodbe cleric Malick Sy came to Gajaaga seeking a place to practice his interpretation of sharia.
 The tunka gave him control over a town and eventually the entire sparsely populated area of Bundu.
 In the 18th century, however, Bundu's power increased as they captured land from their former overlords, and Gajaaga declined.
 Gajaaga also lost land to the kingdoms of Khasso and Guidimakha.
 At the beginning of the 18th century, they suffered raids by the Trarza Moors and Kaarta.

 The French built a fort in Gajaaga in 1700, from which came most of the slaves traded out of Saint-Louis in the decades following.
-The penetration of the slave trade and the rising influence of Moroccan Orman forces in the Senegal river valley created widespread social upheaval that affected Gajaaga as much as its neighbors.
+The penetration of the slave trade and the rising influence of Moroccan Orman forces in the Senegal River valley created widespread social upheaval that affected Gajaaga as much as its neighbors.
 Beginning in 1700 the kingdom saw frequent succession disputes and civil wars, destroying the confederation's internal unity.
-They culminated in a 1750 invasion by Kaarta and Khasso which, though defeated, signaled Gajaaga's weakness.
+These culminated in a 1750 invasion by Kaarta and Khasso which, though defeated, signaled Gajaaga's weakness.